ddbj/www/_ddbj/web-submission-e.md

 ### Sequence Data to be submitted via MSS, <span class="red">NOT NSSS</span> {#MSS}

-NSSS cannot accept the following sequence data.
+NSSS cannot accept either of the following sequence data.
 The nucleotide sequence data belonging to <span class="red">either of the following cases</span> should be submitted via [Mass Submission System (MSS)](/ddbj/mss-e.html).
 Please note the points other than number or length of your data.